lee-quan/Software-Maintenance-assignment/README.md

 # Software-Maintenance-and-Evolution
-HI welcome, this is for course WIF3005
+HI welcome, this is for course SME